mkumar73/beckernick.github.io/_posts/2016-11-05-logistic-regression-from-scratch.markdown

     return ll
 ```

-I actually don't need to calculate the log likelihood in order to do the gradient, but it's a useful check to see that the likelihood is increasing while performing gradient descent/ascent.
+I actually don't need to calculate the log likelihood in order to update the weights, but it's a useful check to see that the likelihood is increasing while performing gradient descent/ascent.

 # Building the Logistic Regression Function